cooper/ferret/doc/Keywords.md

 share $<name> [= <value>]
 ```

 Shared variable declaration.

-It is named such to reflect its behavior, which is
+The keyword is named such to reflect its behavior, which is
 to share a variable from a package or class.

 Sharing a variable inside a class makes it a public property of the class